 Once I created this card game’s backstory, a new story wrote itself, which at the time, I conveniently called Rage Card Game: A cabal of very powerful characters is making plans to take over the throne of Arthkan, but in their endeavors, they made a few unexpected ennemies.
 Khain Alhazred’s Tarot would reveal to them who these ennemies are, and their plans.

 And once I had the story, I had the real gimmick of the game, and I managed to finalize it: When you click the Rage Card Game button of the App for the first time, the 7-page Comic Book intro of the game, in which Khain Alhazred is explaining how the game works, is displayed by default.
 At the end of the intro, one of the characters is going to play a game against Khain Alhazred, the game board appears, and you play this character playing against the computer/Khain Alhazred.
 At some point in the game, the first character card will appear, and you will have to combine it with one of the Arcana to unlock the first chapter of the story, which features a scene from the past.
 And it’s not that easy.
 Actually, you can win or loose game without finding a way to unlock the next chapter, in which case you will have to start over.
 And there are five chapters to unlock.

 Once I added the Rage Card Game to the App, Apple finally validated my updates.
-As the Rage Bane of Demons App is available only for iOS devices, and since owners of iOS devices won’t necessarily buy it, I created a book compiling the intro and all five chapters, and added the images of the right cards to combine to unlock all the chapters, so that Rage Card Game #1 could also feature the solution of the game.
+As the Rage Bane of Demons App was available only for iOS devices, and since owners of iOS devices won’t necessarily buy it, I created a book compiling the intro and all five chapters, and added the images of the right cards to combine to unlock all the chapters, so that Rage Card Game #1 could also feature the solution of the game.

 As for the card game itself, I am going to update its rules, add more cards, and make it a real card game which everyone will be able to play with.